eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-admin-guide.md

 But for non-interactive workspace actions, such as workspace stop on idling or Che server shutdown, the account used for operations on OpenShift resources will fall back to the dedicated OpenShift account configured for the Kubernetes infrastructure, as described in the [AdminGuide](admin-guide#who-creates-workspace-objects).

-To install Che on OpenShift with this feature enabled, see [this section for Minishift](openshift-multi-user#creating-workspace-resources-in-personal-openshift-accounts-on-minishift) and [this one for OCP](openshift-multi-user#creating-workspace-resources-in-personal-openshift-accounts)
+To easily install Che on OpenShift with this feature enabled, see [this section for Minishift](openshift-multi-user#creating-workspace-resources-in-personal-openshift-accounts-on-minishift) and [this one for OCP](openshift-multi-user#creating-workspace-resources-in-personal-openshift-accounts)

 #### OpenShift identity provider registration